top of page

 • Columns: Planned Workouts, In Progress, Completed Goals

-• Track fitness routines, meal prep, or wellness activities like meditation.
+• Example: fitness routines, meal prep, or wellness activities like meditation.

 3. Personal Growth